TashinMahmud/InsightStream_AI/README.md

 ---

-**AI Search Engine** is a high-performance, full-stack search application.
+**InsightStream AI** is a high-performance, full-stack search application.
 By marrying a **FastAPI** backend with a **Next.js** frontend, it takes natural language queries, queries the **Tavily API** for real-time web context, processes and summarizes the fetched results through **OpenAI GPT**, streams responses to the client using Server-Sent Events (SSE), and saves session chat history to a local SQLite database.

 </div>